 The content creation strategy we favour the most however is the Hero, Hub and Hygiene model.
 This model allows you to easily distinguish how much time you should be spending on the type of content you want to create.

 This blog post walks you through the three H’s to help you create a strong content strategy to increase awareness of your brand and engage your target audience.

 Hero content grabs attention.
 This content should be the central part of your campaign, as it’s designed to attract a large volume of viewers.
 Hero content is often used to drive sales or build brand awareness around a big event, such as a new product launch or Black Friday.

 Effectively, a hero video is a large-scale production intended to reach the masses.
 You want your hero content to make a big splash, so you’ll need to invest a lot of time and resource into the creation of this video.

 Hero content often works best as part of a multi-channel campaign, as this allows you to reach more potential customers; the more they see of your ad, the more likely they are to sit up and take notice of your brand.
-This means incorporating an earned media and PR element into your overall strategy alongside paid media, across both online and offline channels.
+This means incorporating content marketing and earned media elements into your overall strategy, alongside paid media, across both online and offline channels.

 Your hero content should have a strong, lasting impact on your target audience.
-When done well, hero content on YouTube should even convince those outside of your target audience that they should be buying your products or engaging with your brand.
+When done well, hero content on YouTube should even convince those outside of your target audience that they should be buying your products or engaging with your brand too.

-One fine example of effective hero content is the much-awaited John Lewis Christmas ad.
-This annual television spectacle is memorable, shareable, appeals to all age groups and evokes strong emotions from viewers, including those who possibly don’t ordinarily shop at the store.
+One fine example of effective hero content is the John Lewis Christmas advert.
+This annual television spectacle is memorable, shareable, appeals to all age groups and evokes strong emotions from viewers, including those who don’t ordinarily shop at the store too.

 When it comes to hub content, the objective is to get people to take an action, be it sharing your video, adding a comment or subscribing to your channel.
 This content should also increase brand awareness and deepen your audience’s relationship with your brand.